thomasneff/mmbn3-draft-gauntlet/README.md

 4. Switch BizHawk to VBA-Next (Config -> Cores -> GBA -> "VBA-Next")
 5. Open the BizHawk Lua Console (Tools -> Lua Console)
 6. Open the script "gauntlet.lua" (Script -> Open Script -> open GAUNTLET_FOLDER/gauntlet.lua)
-(7. If not started automatically: Doubleclick the "gauntlet" script in the Lua Console list of scripts)
+7. ( If not started automatically: Doubleclick the "gauntlet" script in the Lua Console list of scripts )